Citizenship by Investment in Austria

 Citizenship by naturalization: Austrian citizenship can be applied for upon fulfillment of one of the following conditions: Person has lived in Austria for at least 10 years.
 Person has taken up a position as a professor at an Austrian University.
 Person is the foreign spouse of an Austrian citizen and has resided in Austria for at least five years.

 Citizenship by investment or by donation: Serious investors in certain cases can apply for Austrian citizenship without preliminary residence requirements and without requirement to renounce their previous citizenship.
 In order for a citizenship application to be successful the level of investment must be in the vicinity of 10,000,000 EUR.
 Moreover, funds must be invested into venture capital or other innovative business or business in the industry considered of first priority by the Austrian Government.
-This option of citizenship for special merits before Austria is available not only for investors but also for people of art, science, for philanthropists, etc., who contribute significantly to the interests of Austria.
-The result (Austrian citizenship and passport) can be obtained in scope of 12-18 months.
-Successful applicants receive full citizenship of the Republic of Austria by decision of the Government of Austria, and can apply for a passport immediately afterwards.
+Citizenship for special merits before Austria is available not only for investors but also for people of art, science, for philanthropists, etc., who contribute significantly to the interests of Austria.
+In such cases Austrian citizenship can be obtained quickly, in scope of 12-18 months.
+Successful applicants receive full citizenship of the Republic of Austria by decision of the Government, and can apply for a passport immediately afterwards.
 Passports are issued within a few days.
 The grant of citizenship is not published and not reported to any other country, as it falls within the Government provisions relating to privacy/official secrets.

-Other options of second passport in EU: Austrian citizenship program is the most expensive program in the world from the viewpoint of investment level required.
-Strictly speaking, Austria has no official citizenship-by-investment program (in comparison with Malta, Cyprus, or Bulgaria where concrete amounts of investment required for citizenship application are specified in legislation).
+Second Passport in Europe – Alternatives: Austrian citizenship-by-investment is the most expensive one in the world from the viewpoint of investment level required.
+Strictly speaking, Austria has no official citizenship-by-investment program at all (in comparison with Malta, Cyprus, or Bulgaria where concrete amounts of investment required for citizenship application are specified in legislation).
 In Austria it is on case-by-case basis and lawyers lobby the recognition of the applicant’s special economic contribution to the Austrian State.
 On the other hand, there are good and less expensive alternatives of EU citizenship.
 Malta, Cyprus, and Bulgaria are also EU countries, with passport that allows residing in Austria.
-Bulgaria requires investment of only 1,024,000 EUR (or contribution of 300,000 EUR) to obtain citizenship.
+Bulgaria requires investment of only 1,024,000 EUR (or contribution of 270,000 EUR) to obtain citizenship.
 Another option is Cyprus where investment of 2,500,000 EUR is required for citizenship application.

 Advantages of being Austrian citizen

 Dual citizenship is not recognized.
 Exception: Child of Austrian citizens who was born in a foreign country and acquired citizenship according to the other country’s laws.
-Also, in exceptional cases, Austrian authorities may permit an Austrian citizen who obtains a new citizenship to retain their Austrian citizenship.
+Also, in exceptional cases, Austrian authorities may permit an Austrian citizen who obtains a new citizenship to retain his Austrian one.

 Loss of citizenship: Under certain conditions, Austrian citizenship may be voluntarily renounced: Person possesses another citizenship.
 Person has no criminal proceedings, or criminal penalties of more than six months, pending against them in Austria.
 Person, if male, has fulfilled required military service.